-Likes - advanced
+Likes - Intermediate

 There are many different phrases that English people use when they like something.
 Here are ten of the more idiomatic phrases you might hear in the UK.